 The Diversity Program Consortium (DPC) publication strategic plan allows the Consortium to develop priorities, prevent overlap, and ensure the timely completion of high-quality research products.
 The PPsC, with the administrative support of the CEC, is responsible for executing aspects of the strategic plan.
 Documents provided here are vetted through the DPC’s Executive Steering Committee and the NIGMS and are foundational to the publication process.

-This guide is divided into topic areas that should be considered when writing a document or giving a presentation regarding the Diversity Program Consortium (DPC) that will be available to the broader community.
-Each topic area may have Background, Sample Text and suggestions for what information to include or exclude (DPC Do’s and Don’ts) described briefly below.
+This guide was created to facilitate the development of publications using Diversity Program Consortium (DPC) data and provide recommendations for describing some of the common terms associated with the consortium.
+It is divided into topic areas that should be considered when writing a document or giving a presentation DPC that will be available to the broader community.
+Each topic area may have a Background, Sample Text, and suggestions for what information to include or exclude (DPC Do’s and Don’ts).
 The Table of Contents is hyperlinked to allow for jumping to specific areas.

 The purpose of this agreement is to facilitate the evaluation of the program, a core set of data across the DPC awardee sites is collected at intervals as outlined in the Consortium-Wide Evaluation Plan (CWEP) (see Appendices for details).
 In addition, individual awardees collect and store site-level data for evaluation and research purposes to meet the goals of the program.
 This Data Sharing Agreement (DSA), developed in conjunction with DPC’s awardees and the Executive Steering Committee (ESC), describes the requirements for data collection, integrity, storage, security, confidentiality, use, sharing, ownership, rights, and responsibilities.